Carolina Jessamine: Sunny Evergreen Vine

 The genus name Gelsemium is a Latinized form of the Italian word for jasmine, gelsomino.

-Despite its common name, the species is not a “true jasmine” and does not belong to the jasmine genus Jasminum.
+Despite its common name, it does not belong to the jasmine genus Jasminum and therefore is not a “true jasmine”.

-Its native range includes the US southeast and south through Mexico to Honduras.
-It occurs as far west as Texas, making it a “near native” to the southwest.
+Carolina jessamine’s native range encompasses the US southeast and runs south through Mexico to Honduras.
+It occurs as far west as Texas.

 Did you enjoy this article?